Freakler/vita-ConsoleID/README.md

 00 00     00 01     01 02     00 0A     04 00     XX XX XX XX XX XX  | .990 CEM                                                                           @HiRicky

 ```

+*You can press X to hide and O to re-show the unique part of your ID*